MailTape/MailTape-v1/_posts/2019-11-24-Mischa-Blanos.md

 ImaCrea: **"** If you've always wanted to fly, now is the moment to try.
 This beautiful track is from the soundtrack of [Koyaanisqatsi](https://en.wikipedia.org/wiki/Koyaanisqatsi), a film by [Godfrey Reggio](https://en.wikipedia.org/wiki/Godfrey_Reggio).
 Released in 1982, this movie is one of the first using timelapse.
 The photography directed by [Ron Fricke](https://en.wikipedia.org/wiki/Ron_Fricke) is astounding.
 It's been one of the most shocking esthetic experience I had in the last month.
 It's a breath taking opera-movie documenting the evolution of mankind since the electric revolution.
 It didn't age a bit and constitute a masterpiece not to miss for anyone looking to get some perspective on our all-technological life we live in now. **"**

 <p id="outroduction">That's it for this morning!
 As always thank you so much for listening.
-Much love and respect to Tanguy from [Corte Real](https://www.facebook.com/corterealmusic/) for his Sunday selections, and to [Camille Célestin](https://camillecelestin.com/) for her brilliant illustration.</p>
+Without you, there's no MailTape.
+Much love and respect to [Mischa Blanos](https://mischablanos.com/) for his Sunday selections, and to Pierre-Julien Fieux for his inspiring illustration.</p>